Tykhon Cherniaiev

-Tykhon Cherniaiev (Тихон Черняєв; born March 1, 2010) is a Ukrainian chess prodigy.
+Tykhon Serhiyovych Cherniaiev (Тихон Сергійович Черняєв; born 1 March 2010) is a Ukrainian chess prodigy.

 Chess career

-Tykhon started playing chess at the age of 3.5 y.o.
+Cherniaiev started playing chess at the age of 3 years and 6 months.

-Became the Ukrainian Chess Record holder at the age of 5 years, when he was able to fulfill the standard of the adult first rank in chess (Elo rating ≈ 1900).
+He became the Ukrainian Chess Record holder at the age of 5 years, when he was able to fulfill the standard of the adult first rank in chess (Elo rating ≈ 1900).

-At age of 6 years and 1 months Tykhon received all three FIDE ratings: Standard - 1603, Rapid - 1992, Blitz - 2009.
+At age of 6 years and 1 month, Cherniaiev received all three FIDE ratings: Standard – 1603, Rapid – 1992, Blitz – 2009.

 In February 2017, at age 6, Cherniaiev was featured on TV Channel Ukraine as he took part in a simultaneous exhibition game that ended 4–0 in his favor.

 In September 2017, at age 7, he achieved a 50% score in the Ukrainian under-18 championship.

-On May 28, 2018, at the age of 8 years 88 days, he became the youngest to defeat an international master in a standard tournament game.
+On 28 May 2018, at the age of 8 years 88 days, he became the youngest to defeat an international master (IM) in a standard tournament game.
 This occurred in round 9 at the Ukraine Clubs Teams Championship in Chornomorsk, Odesa Oblast, when Cherniaiev defeated IM Alexey Maly (rated FIDE 2355 at that time).
 The previous record, which was held by Awonder Liang, was broken by 30 days.

 In June 2018, at age 8 years and 4 months, Cherniaiev participated in the 2018 FIDE World Cadet rapid and blitz chess championship held in Minsk.
 While he was qualified to compete in the under-8 section, he chose to compete in the under-10 section for both the rapid and blitz events.
 Cherniaiev started as the top seed by 235 rating points in the rapid under-10 section and by 223 rating points in the blitz under-10 section.
 He won both events as well as two FIDE-recognized "World Champion" titles.